Contents

 Desktop Calendar, and

-allows events associated with the unchecked item to be filtered from the display.
+enables events, tasks, and notes associated with the unchecked item to be filtered from the display.

 Any combination of items can be checked or unchecked.